The Colorado legislature just passed four new laws that make significant changes to how Denver property managers and landlords interact with tenants.

 Rule Update #2: Bed Bugs

 If you as a property manager or landlord are notified by your tenant that they suspect there may be bed bugs, you have 96 hours to have an inspection by a qualified inspector.
 After the inspection, you must report the findings to the tenant.

 If it is determined that there are bed bugs in your Denver rental property, it is the landlord or property management firm’s responsibility to treat and eradicate the bed bug issue at the landlords expense.
-The tenant is not responsible for the payment or expenses, even if you believe the tenant is the one responsible for infecting the property in the first place.
+The tenant is not responsible for the payment or expenses, (but the landlord is) even if you believe the tenant is the one responsible for infecting the property in the first place.

 Rule Update #3: Changes to Warranty of Habitability

 The state of Colorado already has a Warranty of Habitability law, but this updated law extends and greatly expands the tenants rights within under this new law.